 Instructions

-- Cut your butter into small pieces and add to the flour mixture.
-You can use your clean hands or two forks to work the butter into the flour until it is crumbly.
+- Cut the room temperature butter into small pieces and add to the flour mixture.

 - Press the mixture in an even layer into the prepared pan.
 I like to use an offset knife for this or the back of a spoon.